Planning-Aware Code Infilling via Horizon-Length Prediction: Experiments

 \section{Experiments}

 \textbf{Training.} We conduct continual pre-training on a set of code \llm{s} of different model families and sizes to validate the effectiveness of \ours.
 Specifically, \dscoderbase 1.3B/6.7B \citep{dscoder} and \starcodertwo 3B/7B \citep{starcodertwo} are involved in our experiments.
 We use AdamW \citep{adamw} as the optimizer with $\beta_1=0.9$ and $\beta_2=0.95$.
-We use a cosine learning rate scheduler with a peak learning rate equal to that at pre-training end.
-All models are trained for 200K steps with a warm-up period over the first 3,000 steps.
-The global batch size is 512.
+We use a cosine learning rate scheduler with a peak learning rate equal to that at the pre-training end.
+All models are trained for 200K steps with a global batch size of 512.